 One of my most favourite things to do with landscapes is to collapse many moments in time into one frame.
 In other words, do long exposures.
-I use several techniques for this, but I thought it would be good to upload a reciprocity table for Fuji's Velvia 50 RVP.
+It can be extremely useful at removing textural detail that I don't need in the photo, as in the example below:

 Just in case you don't know what reciprocity is, I'll explain.
-When shooting film, most folk think that the relationship between the shutter and aperture are always linked.
-They're not.
-As you get down to longer exposures, film loses it's sensitivity; the relationship between the shutter speed and aperture fall apart, typically once you get past 2 seconds with Velvia.
+When shooting film, most folk think that the relationship between the shutter and aperture remain constant.
+They don't.
+As you get down to longer exposures, film loses it's sensitivity; and the relationship between the shutter speed and aperture begin to drift apart.
+Typically once you get past 4 seconds with Velvia.
 Which means that if you rely on your meter, you're going to underexpose your images.
 So you need to compensate.

 It's very easy to get into the realm of long shutter speeds if you are shooting in low light or with some ND filters applied.
 With Velvia, if your meter tells you the exposure should be 4 seconds and beyond, then reciprocity needs to be applied.

 Here is a table of corrected values:

 2 minutes becomes 4 minutes, 50 seconds